 Chase also has their famous (or infamous) Chase 5/24 rule.
 This means they will not approve you for additional cards if you have opened more than 5 cards in the last 24 months.
 This applies to all of your credit cards from any bank, not only cards issued by Chase.

-The one loophole is business credit cards (like from Amex or Chase) do not count towards 5/24.
+The one exception is business credit cards (like from Amex or Chase) do not count towards 5/24.
 Chase used to limit the 5/24 rule to only certain cards, but recent data points seem to insist this rule now applies to all Chase issued credit cards.

 Bank of America